ed16/aws-k8s-messaging-platform/README.md

     1. Run unit tests
     2. Build containers
     3. Run integrational tests
-9. Horizontal autoscaling of the user-service
+9.  +Horizontal autoscaling of the user-service
-10. Vertical autoscaling of the load-generator
+10. +Vertical autoscaling of the load-generator
-11. Store users in PostgresDB
+11. +Store users in PostgresDB
-12. Store users in MongoDB
+12. +Store users in MongoDB
+13. Place RabbitMQ in between
+14.

 ## Deploy from zero